 According to Theorem \ref{introTh_1}, every exchangeable but not i.i.d.
 MVPS is balanced on $Z^c$.
-Since every i.i.d.
+Since any i.i.d.
 MVPS$(\theta,\nu,R)$ is also i.i.d.
-MVPS$(\theta,\nu,\nu)$, we can reparametrize every exchangeable MVPS to satisfy $R_x(\mathbb{X})=1$ for all $x\in Z^c$, see also Remark 3.3 and Corollary 3.4 in \cite{sariev2024}.
+MVPS$(\theta,\nu,\nu)$, we can reparametrize every exchangeable MVPS to satisfy $R_x(\mathbb{X})=1$ for all $x\in Z^c$; see also Remark 3.3 and Corollary 3.4 in \cite{sariev2024}.
 Moreover, from \eqref{model:mvps:predictive} we can easily check that such a parametrization is essentially unique, so we will call it the \textit{canonical representation} of the exchangeable MVPS and denote it by MVPS*($\theta,\nu,R$).

-It should also be noted that the fact that the conditioning $\sigma$-algebra $\mathcal{G}$ in Theorem \ref{introTh_1}\textit{(iii)} is c.g. under $\nu$ serves no purpose in \cite{sariev2024} and is simply an artifact of their proof, whereas it becomes essential for the results in Section \ref{section:results}.
-In particular, it is precisely the properties of $\mathcal{G}$ that allow us to derive the hierarchical representation in Theorem \ref{atoms_general:mixture}, see also Remarks \ref{atoms_general:mixture:remark} and \ref{atoms_general:mixture:proof:remark}.
+It is also worth noting that the fact that the conditioning $\sigma$-algebra $\mathcal{G}$ in Theorem \ref{introTh_1}\textit{(iii)} is c.g. under $\nu$ plays no role in \cite{sariev2024} and is simply an artifact of their proof.
+Nevertheless, this property becomes essential for the results in Section \ref{section:results} as it is the structure of $\mathcal{G}$ that allows us to derive the hierarchical decomposition of $\tilde{P}$ in Theorem \ref{atoms_general:mixture}; see also Remarks \ref{atoms_general:mixture:remark} and \ref{atoms_general:mixture:proof:remark}.

-A major consequence of Theorem \ref{introTh_1}\textit{(ii)} is that the results in \cite{berti2023kernel}, which are developed under the seemingly restrictive assumption that $R(\cdot)=\nu(\cdot\mid\mathcal{G})$, hold for the entire class of exchangeable MVPSs with $\nu(Z)=0$.
+A major consequence of Theorem \ref{introTh_1}\textit{(iii)} is that the results in \cite{berti2023kernel}, which are developed under the stronger assumption $R(\cdot)=\nu(\cdot\mid\mathcal{G})$ extend to the entire class of exchangeable MVPSs with $\nu(Z)=0$.
 Theorems \ref{introTh_2} and \ref{introTh_3}, and Proposition \ref{introProp_1} collect the most important facts about exchangeable MVPS with strictly positive reinforcement, providing in particular a complete description of the prior and posterior distributions, and showing that the convergence in \eqref{eq:model:prelim:predict_conv:weak} can be strengthened to convergence in total variation.